-Preheat oven to 160C and line cupcake tray with 12 patty cases.
+Preheat oven to 160C (fan forced) and line cupcake tray with 12 patty cases.

 Cream together butter and sugar until light and fluffy.
 Add egg and mix until well combined.
 In a separate bowl, add water, cocoa, Vanilla Essence-Extract and Black Food Colour Gel and mix well to form a thick paste.
 Add to butter and egg, and mix until well combined pausing to scrape down the sides of the bowl and ensure there are no streaks of un-coloured mixture.
 Stir through sour cream and then add flour, mixing until smooth.

 In a separate bowl combine bicarbonate of soda and vinegar - the mix will fizz up.
 Give it a good stir then add to cupcake batter and mix until just combined.